bytecodealliance/rustix/README.md

   </p>
 </div>

-`posish` provides efficient memory-safe and I/O-safe wrappers to POSIX-ish `libc` APIs and syscalls.
+`posish` provides efficient memory-safe and I/O-safe wrappers to "POSIX-ish" `libc` APIs and syscalls.

 `posish` is relatively low-level and does not support Windows; for higher-level